killeik/online/source/web/websites/64_surf.md

 layout: webindex.html
 draft: false
 ---
-1Crazy concept - store entire file up to 350KB straight in URL.
-Yes, it works.
+Crazy concept - store entire file up to 350KB straight in URL.
+Yes, it works, and even has encryption.